 Mergers & Acquisitions

-- Strengthen its position and raise corporate awareness of the company in established markets;
+- Strengthened market positions and raise corporate awareness of the company in existing home markets

-- Crucial experience and know-how in existing or new services;
+- Attain incremental crucial experience and know-how in existing or new services;

-- Broaden its client base; Launch the entire service range in countries in which the company is active;
+- Broaden our client base; Launch the entire service range in countries where Intrum is present

-- Establish a presence in new European markets.
+- Establish a footprint in new European markets

 Long term strategic partnership between Intrum and Intesa Sanpaolo

 In April 2018 Intrum submitted a binding offer to Intesa Sanpaolo regarding the establishment of a market leading servicer of non-performing loans (NPLs) in Italy.
 The offer consisted of two parts which both were accepted by Intesa Sanpaolo.
 Italy is one of the largest markets for NPLs in Europe which highlights the importance of this long term strategic partnership.
-The overall transaction is expected to close at year-end 2018.
+The overall transaction formally closed in Q4 2018.
 More information about the partnership.

 Acquisition of CAF